Recoskie/Fl64/README.md

   Base36 pat: 0SNENI0UC2T49D277JC14G3QTOHEXM1S1HXGZRKN7WTEDDZWMNORIYJR75UNVI7L0PA2C9JSVU0A40XPF4CQEIG0DHD8XW5SZ7CLCHZ5NX6VQMXSSGNYVJW96BIL2DY7YI2J08FCS36LMM03DCB8H1G8SU5C4HSEZAPXNQG745ZPVZ2AKVN9LHJZMIMR23U7∞ <br /> Converts to fraction 17÷769, and the division pattern of 17÷769 produces the pattern sequence in base36.

 * allows you to run and test custom code using the library.

+The FL64 reference page shows all callable functions, but does not give you live examples and in depth explanation. <br />

+If the reference is not enough then the documentation with live examples is better.

 ------------------------------------------------------------------------------